 Heat pumps are another area where tax credits are offered.
 When you go with an air source heat pump that is ENERGY STAR certified and meets the other requirements, you are going to be able to get a $300 tax credit it.
 Split systems for this have to have an HSPF rating of 8.5 or greater, while package systems have to have a score of 8 or higher.
 If you look at it from the perspective of SEER ratings, 14 is the cut-off for the heat pump package systems.

 Many people will install what is known as an advanced main air circulating fan.
 This is an efficient fan that is going to work to blow air that is created by your furnace throughout the home.
 The duct system will be the carrier of this air that has been created.
 The tax credit here for the installation of this is going to be $50.
 To qualify, the fan has to use no more than 2% of the total energy of the furnace.

 Talk to a Tax Professional

 You want to speak to a tax professional to see about taking advantage of any of these credits.
 All of the credits and incentives that are out there will be available to you as you begin to file your tax returns.
-The more that you understand what is out there, the better of a buying decision you can make.
-Instead of getting an HVAC system that has a lower SEER rating, maybe it makes more sense to get the one with higher energy efficiency for money savings purposes.
+The more that you understand what is out there, the better a buying decision you can make.
+Instead of getting an HVAC system that has a lower SEER rating, maybe it makes more sense to get one with higher energy efficiency for money-saving purposes.

-You also want to check with your local electric company as they may have their incentives and rebates that they offer when you are in the market for a new system or an upgrade.
+You also want to check with your local electric company as they may have the incentives and rebates that they offer when you are in the market for a new system or an upgrade.
 Every electric company will vary, so check their website or give them a phone call.

 The team of energy audit Jacksonville FL professionals that we have wants to work with you to identify areas of improvement in the energy usage space.
 We can cooperate with you to help you understand the benefits of upgrading your HVAC system or some other component of the home.
-The tax credits that go along with these contribute to cut down the cost and add to the savings, so be aware of them and take advantage!
+The tax credits that go along with these contribute to cutting down the cost and adding to the savings, so be aware of them and take advantage!